Ruchi-Gupte/F1Tenth-Adaptive-Planning-with-Model-Predictive-Control/README.md

 ## Overview
--	Designed a model racecar with ROS2 using MPC with a kinematic bicycle model and a global optimal trajectory.
--	Incorporated local trajectory planning with cubic splines for dynamic obstacle avoidance.
+Designed a model racecar with ROS2 using MPC with a kinematic bicycle model and a global optimal trajectory.
+Local trajectory planning with cubic splines for dynamic obstacle avoidance.
 Lidar SLAM for mapping.
--	Added RRT*, Pure Pursuit, Automatic Breaking and Scan Matching functionality.
 Localization using Particle Filter.